 Connecticut residents are entitled to borrowing privileges if they have a public library card from the town of their principal Connecticut residence.
 It is necessary to bring identification and a current, valid hometown library card to register.
-For a more detailed explanation of the borrowIT CT rules, visit the CT State Library website.

 A current CT driver’s license or CT Photo ID with a Greenwich residential address is acceptable identification.